History of C Programming Language

 Evolution of C Programming Language:

-In the modern-day era, if any tech giants desire to design an operating system, then he/she can design it inside a matter of few days or months due to the availability of a wide variety of sources on the internet and community collaborations.
+In the modern era, if any tech giant desires to design an operating system, he/she can design it within a matter of few days or months due to the availability of a wide variety of sources on the internet and community collaborations.

-Let’s move back to fifty years, where no internet and no community collaborations were there.
-Without the above supports, imagine what had been the challenges faced by computer scientists for developing an efficient operating system?
-Are they succeed in producing an efficient Operating System?
-If succeed, then what programming language they used?
+Let’s move back to fifty years when no internet and community collaborations existed.
+Without the above supports, imagine the challenges computer scientists faced in developing an efficient operating system.
+Did they succeed in producing an efficient Operating System?
+If they succeed, then what programming language they use?
 And why?
 We’ll find answers to all these questions in this article.

-The AT&T Bell Laboratories is the place where the actual development of the C Programming language was done.
-Not only the C language but the most popular and notable inventions like Telephone, Transistor, Laser, Communication satellites, Solar cells, and many more are developed from this lab.
+The AT&T Bell Laboratories is where the actual development of the C Programming language was done.
+Not only the C language but also the most popular and notable inventions like the Telephone, Transistor, Laser, Communication satellites, Solar cells, and many more are developed in this lab.

-It was around 1961, where the actual development of the Multics operating system was started by three organizations such as MIT, General Electric, and Bell Laboratories.
+It was around 1961 that the actual development of the Multics operating system was started by three organizations: MIT, General Electric, and Bell Laboratories.

 Bell invested a huge amount of manpower and money in the Multics project.
-But later in 1969, the Bell Labs was decided to withdraw from the Multics project because as per the planning schedule Multics operating system was not completed and there were no guaranteed dates regarding the delivery of the operating system.
+But later, in 1969, Bell Labs decided to withdraw from the Multics project because, as per the planning schedule, the Multics operating system was not completed, and there were no guaranteed dates regarding the delivery of the operating system.

-After the withdrawal, the people who are working from Bell in the Multics was returned to the Bell Labs.
+After the withdrawal, the people working from Bell in the Multics were returned to the Bell Labs.

-After the Multics project team came back to Bell Labs, KenThompson, Dennis M Ritchie and few other team members started working on a new operating system with the knowledge that they have gained in the Multics project.
+After the Multics project team returned to Bell Labs, KenThompson, Dennis M Ritchie, and a few other team members started working on a new operating system with the knowledge they had gained in the Multics project.

-Within a few years, the entire team worked ceaselessly and developed a new operating system.
-Before introducing this new operating system to the outside world, as an experiment, Bell started using this for their internal works.
+Within a few years, the team worked ceaselessly and developed a new operating system.
+Before introducing this new operating system to the outside world as an experiment, Bell started using it for their internal work.

-At that time, MULTICS (Multiplexed Information & Computing Service) was one of the most popular multitasking operating systems in the world.
-But coming to Bell’s new operating system, It is a Uni-tasking Operating system.
-So scientists were decided to name it as UNICS (Uniplexed Information & Computing service) because its pronunciation is a bit similar to MULTICS.
+At that time, MULTICS (Multiplexed Information & Computing Service) was one of the world’s most popular multitasking operating systems.
+But coming to Bell’s new operating system is a Uni-tasking Operating system.
+So, scientists called it UNICS (Uniplexed Information & Computing Service) because its pronunciation is similar to MULTICS.

-But later, the operating system was transformed from Uni-tasking to Multi-tasking but the name was stuck over there and then eventually changed to UNIX.
+Later, the operating system was transformed from Uni-tasking to Multi-tasking, but the name was stuck over there and eventually changed to UNIX.

-Initially, computers were programmed using a low-level language called Machine language or Binary language.
+Initially, computers were programmed using a low-level language called Machine or Binary language.
 Binary language is a combination of 0’s and 1’s.
-The problem with Binary language is, It is a complete platform-dependent and requires more time to understand and implement a new feature.
+The problem with Binary language is that it is completely platform-dependent and requires more time to understand and implement a new feature.

-As the requirements were changing day by day in the world of computer science, scientists felt difficult to code in assembly language.
-They wanted to bring up more portable and easy-to-write programming language.
+As the requirements were changing daily in computer science, scientists found it difficult to code in assembly language.
+They wanted to bring up more portable and easy-to-write programming languages.

 At that time (1967), Martin Richard’s BPCL was the trending programming language.
-From BPCL, Ken Thomson developed a new programming language called “B”.
-Few of the Unix developers were thought to replace assembly level language with B. But later they concluded that “B” is not an efficient programming language to design an operating system.
+From BPCL, Ken Thomson developed a new programming language called “B.” A Few Unix developers were thought to replace assembly-level language with B. But later, they concluded that “B” is not an efficient programming language to design an operating system.

 Why B is not an efficient language?